-- 1. Parking Location - a.
-Where alleys are available, garages and other off-street parking areas shall be located at the rear of the property and accessed from the alley. - b.
-Where alleys are not available, garages and other offstreet parking areas may be located on the side of the primary building.
+1. Parking Location

+- a.
+Where alleys are available, garages and other off-street parking areas shall be located at the rear of the property and accessed from the alley.
+The minimum rear yard setback for attached or detached garages off an alley is 5 feet.
+The minimum rear yard setback for detached garages accessed off an alley is 0 feet.22 - Where alleys are not available, garages and other offstreet parking areas may be located on the side of the primary building. - A garage door facing the street shall be set back a minimum of an additional 5 feet beyond the horizontal plane of the front façade, which includes a porch façade.23 - d.
 No garage door facing a street shall be more than 9 feet wide.